Atom Interferometer Tests of Dark Matter: Discussion Conclusions

 \section{Discussion \& Conclusions}

 In this paper, we consider the effects of dark matter scattering on atom interferometers.
 We calculate the decoherence and phase shifts produced in atom interferometers from several different channels: nuclear recoils, hidden photon processes, and coherent axion scattering.
-The resulting forecasted limits for various proposed atom interferometer experiments are given in Figs.~\ref{fig:results}, \ref{fig:results_fixedmphi}, and \ref{fig:heavy_reach}.
+The resulting forecasted limits for various proposed atom interferometer experiments are given in Figs.~\ref{fig:results}, \ref{fig:results_fixedmphi}, and \ref{fig:heavy_reach}, for the observables that are Born enhanced at momentum transfers below the inverse size of the cloud.
 In this final section, we discuss some caveats and opportunities for improvement, both theoretically and experimentally.

 We make various assumptions and approximations in this paper.
 For example, we neglect to include the mass of the targets in the kinematic matching equations (\textit{e.g.,} Eqn.~\ref{eqn:vmin}).
 However this will only have an effect at $m_\chi \sim m_N$, which is at the very upper end of the masses we consider here.
-We also provide a simplistic statistical formalism and do not include the DM flux modulation for setting the decoherence limits (although a discussion of this effect is included in Appendix~\ref{sec:appendix2}).
+In addition, we do not take into account certain detection mechanisms that could also affect the observable visibility change from DM.
+As one example: if the DM momentum transfer is large enough to move one of the clouds outside of the detection region, this would lead to extra visibility loss.
+However, we note that DM masses greater than our range of interest ($m_\chi >10~\rm{GeV}$) would be required to move a cloud this far.
+Finally, we provide a simplistic statistical formalism and do not include the DM flux modulation for setting the decoherence limits (although a discussion of this effect is included in Appendix~\ref{sec:appendix2}).
 For all of these cases, we have taken the more conservative approach to our approximations.
 One final caveat we should note: we do not consider any specific backgrounds that could affect these results.
 A recent study showed that long-distance forces are negligible for decoherence, especially for the short ($\lesssim 10$~s) measurement timescales we consider here \citep{Kunjummen2022}.
 As we discuss in Section~\ref{sec:overview}, we expect these processes to be suppressed relative to the light DM models with light mediators.
 However, for the space-based experiments we consider, we plan to carry out a careful study of the cosmic ray and solar photon backgrounds in the future.

 Future work could address the above simplifications in more detail.
 Exploring how atom interferometers could probe other models, such as large bound states of DM (\textit{i.e.,} DM nuggets) could also be interesting \citep{Coskuner2019}.
 These models are also coherent at low momentum transfer, making them prime targets for atom inteferometers.
 Another avenue for probing DM could examine the collective excitations produced in Bose-Einstein condensates.
 While these could not be probed by traditional atom interferometers, other BEC experiments could be used.